Explanation Bias is a Product: Revealing the Hidden Lexical and Position Preferences in Post-Hoc Feature Attribution: Introduction

 \section{Introduction}

-Feature attribution is a post-hoc explanation technique that aims to determine the input tokens that contributed the most to a language model's prediction.
-Different attribution methods have been proposed, but they tend to exhibit inconsistent token explanations even on the same input and given the same backbone model \citep{neely2022song}.
-A major problem that comes with attribution inconsistency is the lack of adequate domain knowledge: methods are either adopted without considering the risks of unfaithful explanations (i.e. that do not reflect the true decision mechanisms of the model), or are coarsely deemed unreliable and discarded altogether.
-Their inconsistent explanation behaviour can manifest itself through various symptoms that reflect some underlying systematic deviation, i.e. a \textit{bias}, that resides in or surfaces through the attribution method.
-For example, \citet{lyu2024towards} suggests that, when methods attribute importance to words such as determiners (\textit{the}) over adjectives (\textit{great}), the model is either relying on function words, or the method is not faithfully reflecting the model's reliance on content words.
-Since this type of bias concerns lexical information, we refer to it as \textit{lexical bias}.
+Feature attribution is a post-hoc explanation technique that aims to determine which input tokens contributed most to a language model's prediction.
+Different attribution methods have been proposed, but they tend to exhibit inconsistent token explanations on the same input and given the same backbone model \citep{neely2022song}.
+A major problem that comes with attribution inconsistency is the lack of adequate domain knowledge: methods might either be adopted without considering the risks of unfaithful explanations (i.e.\ explanations that do not reflect the true decision mechanisms of the model), or might be coarsely deemed unreliable and discarded altogether.
+Their inconsistent explanation behaviour can manifest itself through various symptoms that reflect some underlying systematic deviation, i.e.\ a \textit{bias}, that resides in or surfaces through the attribution method.
+For example, \citet{lyu-etal-2024-towards} argue that, in cases where content words (e.g. \textit{great}) are expected to be more informative than function words (e.g. \textit{the}), methods that assign higher importance to function words raise the question of whether the model is truly relying on them or whether the method fails to faithfully reflect the model's reliance on content words.
+We talk about a \textit{lexical bias} if the attribution is systematically assigned to specific lexical elements.

 However, lexical information might only be a part of the full story, as \textit{positional} information likely plays a role in bias, too.
 Figure \ref{fig:figure1} illustrates the bias distributions for token position and token type of two explanation methods on the same classification task on artificial sequences of periods and commas.
 Vanilla Gradient \citep{simonyan2014deep} is very biased towards the start of the input texts (index 0).
-In contrast, the more elaborate Integrated Gradient \citep{sundararajan2017axiomatic} seems more balanced towards position but shows some lexical bias by preferring "." over ",".
+In contrast, the more elaborate Integrated Gradient \citep{sundararajan2017axiomatic} seems more balanced towards position but shows some lexical bias by preferring `.' over `,'.\footnote{We do not only consider words but any element in the lexicon to be lexical elements, including punctuation.}